danm1n/whyEskom/README.md

 # WhyEskom

-View loadshedding status quick and easy straight from your mobile.
+View loadshedding status quick and easy straight from your android powered smartphone.

 App that is made using react native and gets current loadshedding status from our api.